-As of September 1, 2011, approximately 41.3 million outstanding ordinary shares are subject to the contractual transfer restrictions in our Shareholder Agreement, which is described under "Certain Relationships and Related Party Transactions - Second Amended and Restated Shareholder Agreement - Transfer Restrictions" in the definitive proxy statement for our 2011 annual general meeting of shareholders.
-The Company and the Sponsors may decide to waive the restrictions in the Shareholder Agreement.
+As of March 2, 2012, approximately 21.5 million outstanding ordinary shares are subject to the contractual transfer restrictions in our Second Amended and Restated Shareholder Agreement.
+The Company and the shareholders party to that agreement have in the past and may in future decide to waive these transfer restrictions.

-As of September 1, 2011, holders of approximately 41.3 million ordinary shares are entitled to rights with respect to registration of such shares under the Securities Act of 1933, as amended, or the Securities Act, pursuant to a registration rights agreement with us.
+As of March 2, 2012, holders of approximately 21.5 million ordinary shares are entitled to rights with respect to registration of such shares under the Securities Act of 1933, as amended, or the Securities Act, pursuant to a Registration Rights Agreement with us.
 These holders have exercised their registration rights several times since our since our initial public offering, or IPO, in August 2009 and if such holders, by exercising their registration rights or otherwise, continue to sell a large number of shares, they could adversely affect the market price for our ordinary shares.
 If we register the sale of additional shares to raise capital and are required to include shares held by these holders in such registration pursuant to the exercise of their registration rights, our ability to raise capital may be impaired.